 Friar Engelhardt treats Rezanov with benevolence; the reader should bear in mind that Rezanov's true purpose in coming to Alta California was to broker a treaty that would allow Russia to colonize the territory.
 Spain's refusal to allow its territorial governments to enter into treaties, and Rezanov's untimely death in 1807, thwarted the effort.
 Nonetheless, Rezanov set the stage for Russian settlement in today's Sonoma County and the establishment of Fort Ross there in 1812, to Spain's chagrin.

-The bell is in the collection of the nonprofit Rancho Camulos Museum.
+the mission property was inventoried in 1849.
+Today, the bell is in the collection of the nonprofit Rancho Camulos Museum.

 The Mysterious Bell of Mission San Fernando.
 Engelhardt (San Fernando Rey, 1927) pg.
 152. Click to enlarge.

 From the inventory drawn up on March 12, 1849, it is clear that the belfry of Mission San Fernando then contained one large bell and two smaller bells.
 There was another in the early days, before the confiscation, which had disappeared.
 It was not discovered until about the summer of 1920, by Mrs. Alice Harriman, of Los Angeles.